IRS will delay tax filing due date until May 17

+Taxpayers do not need to take any action to take advantage of the new deadline.
+Those who need more time beyond May 17 can request an extension until October 15.

+The new deadline does not apply to estimated tax payments that are due on April 15; those remain due by that day.

-The extension comes after an intense year for the chronically underfunded IRS.
+The decision to extend the deadline comes after an intense year for the chronically underfunded IRS.
 The pandemic hit in the middle of last year’s tax filing season, setting the agency back in terms of processing.
-The IRS has also been a key player in doling out government relief payments, and is helping to send out the third round of payments in the middle of the current tax filing season.
+The IRS has also been a key player in doling out government relief payments, and is currently helping to send out the third round of payments in the middle of the current tax filing season.

 Additionally, the extension gives the IRS time to issue guidance on recent tax law changes.
 The American Rescue Plan excludes the first $10,200 of unemployment benefits from federal taxes for those making less than $150,000.